mapperr/trk/README.md

         - to show debug infos set TRK_DEBUG env var to something

-It's main use is to track the time spent on things in the current day.
+It's main use is to track the time spent on things at work

-### Improvements

-- ✓ make entries time interval human-editable
-- implement simple reports with a user-specified time interval (and a few custom ones, like 'week', 'month', 'lastweek', etc)
-- make possible to add a description to an entry
+and help with the annoying task of reporting/budgeting spent hours.

+## Tests

+You can fire test with a trivial SHUNIT2 setup
+(just clone it and set an env var).

+Check out the `test` script!